onella-moitra/FindMyFriend/README.md

-# Contact Manager App
+# FindMyFriend App
-Contact Manager App is a full-stack web application that allows users to easily add, search, update, and delete contact information.
+Contact manager app with a full-stack web application that allows users to easily add, search, update, and delete contact information.
 Built as a group project, it focuses on creating a clean, responsive user experience backed by reliable database management.

 ## Purpose
 This app was developed as a collaborative effort to strengthen our understanding of the LAMP stack and full-stack web development.
 It demonstrates CRUD operations, modular design, and team-based project coordination.